 By regularly maintaining my trumpet, I found my horn sounds as polished as it looks.
 I also experience fewer spit-valve issues and less valve trouble than I did when I washed my horn only monthly.

-Taking that bit of extra time every week is one of the critical factors that put me in the realm of professional players because that extra level of commitment is what separates the casual players from the virtuosos.
+Taking that bit of extra time each week is one of the critical factors that put me in the realm of professional players because that higher level of commitment is what separates the casual players from the virtuosos.